cliffeby/CWT001/README.md

 ## Constant Warning Times
+## Part A - Accident Data Collections
 ### Introduction
 This is the first in a possible series of essays on the general topic of constant warning time.
 For the past several years, I’ve been working on a project that involved constant warning time devices used at 4-quad gates.
 The project is generally focused on regulations and definitions in 49 CFR 234 and the referenced MUTCD.
 Prior to offering opinions on warning times, warning time devices, regulations, etc., the first task and subject of this effort is to gather data to assess the effectiveness of 4-quad gate in reducing accidents and fatalities.
-I will summarize the results in the conclusion, but my primary purpose is to document an automated approach to retrieving data from FRA’s crossings and accidents databases.
+I will summarize the results in the conclusion, but my primary purpose is to document an automated approach to retrieving data from FRA’s crossings, accidents, and activation failure databases.
 ## Background
 A 4-quad gate has at a minimum four barrier arms that block the entrance and exit approaches at a highway railroad grade crossing.
 The purpose is to stop motorist from using the opposing traffic lane to bypass the gate and drive around a typical two-barrier gate on a two-lane road.
 Unfortunately, this maneuver is frequently the cause of fatalities at gated crossings.
 In addition to the barrier arms, most 4-quad crossings have supplemental safety features to discourage poor driver behavior.
 Vehicle fatalities at 4-quad gates are as shown in the data below rare and are often deliberate actions of the vehicle operator.